Anti-Money Laundering and Counter-Terrorism Financing

 Law Council of Australia Resources

-The Law Council of Australia has released Guidance for the legal profession on steps it can take now to mitigate the risk of exposure to money laundering and terrorism financing.
-The primary audience is solicitors whose legal practices are associated with transactional work, including the holding, investment, and disposal of clients’ funds, because these are the main areas of risk.
+The Law Council of Australia has released guidance for the legal profession on steps that can be taken now to mitigate the risk of exposure to money laundering and terrorism financing.
+The primary audience is solicitors whose legal practices involve transactional work, including the holding, investment, and disposal of clients’ funds, as these are the main areas of risk.

-It is important to note that the Guidance does not reflect practitioners’ obligations under any AML/CTF statutory regime.
+It is important to note that the guidance does not reflect practitioners’ obligations under the incoming AML/CTF statutory regime.

 Law Society CPD Seminars